 If you always identified as a Libra but just found out you’re a Virgo, and would rather stay Libra, then go ahead!
 Who does it harm?
 Nobody!

 This is not meant to be an attack on astrology.
-This was simply published to inform that the true zodiac dates have changed to reflect the ACTUAL CURRENT positions of the sun in front of the zodiac constellations.
+This was simply published to inform that the true zodiac dates have changed to reflect the ACTUAL CURRENT positions of the Sun in front of the zodiac constellations.
 I didn’t change them, NASA didn’t change them, the earth itself did!
-If you want to blame something, blame the earth’s precession!
+If you want to blame something, blame the Earth’s 26,000 year precession cycle!